Cutting down trees with a Markov chainsaw: Introduction

 As an immediate consequence of the above development, we will obtain the following result.
-Let $\mu(t)$ be the mass of the tagged fragment in the Aldous--Pitman \cite{AlPi1994} fragmentation at time $t$. \begin{thm} The random variable $\int_0^{\infty} \mu(t)\d t$ has the standard Rayleigh distribution. \end{thm} This result is restated in Corollary~\ref{cor:rayleigh}, below.
-A different proof of this fact appears in a recent preprint by \citet{delmas11record}.
+Let $\nu(t)$ be the mass of the tagged fragment in the Aldous--Pitman \cite{AlPi1994} fragmentation at time $t$.
+Then, $(\nu(t),t\ge0)$ is distributed as $(\mu(\mathcal{T}_t), t\ge0)$ and we have the following. \begin{cor} The random variable $\int_0^{\infty} \nu(t)\,\ddd t$ has the standard Rayleigh distribution. \end{cor} A different proof of this fact appears in a recent preprint by Abraham and Delmas \cite{AbDe2013b}.
+We also note that the identity in Theorem~\ref{teoforwardtrans} has been generalized to the case of L\'evy trees in \cite{AbDe2013a}.